 Financial Awareness Counseling Tool

 The Financial Awareness Counseling Tool allows students to personalize five interactive modules about loans, budgeting, repayment, default, and financial planning.
-To import your personal information you will need to log in with your FAFSA four-digit PIN.
+To import your personal information you will need to log in with your Federal Student Aid ID & password.
 Once logged into the site, select "Complete Counseling" and follow the prompts.
 FACT is not required, but is encouraged to provide you with additional information regarding successful repayment of your federal student loans.